sosaysthecaptain/jsondb/README.md

 `getFile` parameters
 - `path` to get
 - `permission`, `user` as in ordinary `get`
+- `returnAsBuffer`: return actual file data, as opposed to link
+- `returnAsPrivateLink`: gets a temporary public (signed) URL to a file in a public bucket.
+Link will be available for `privateLinkSeconds`, which defaults to 30

 ## DBObjectHandlers are used to create, get, and find objects
 While methods on `DBObject` are used to access fields within a single object, instances of `DBOBjectHandler` are used to create, destroy, get, batchGet, and scan DBobjects within a table.
 Handlers are instantiated with AWS credentials, DynamoDB table names, and s3 bucket names.